Do your labia minora seem larger than they should?

 Does labiaplasty affect the sensitivity of the labia minora?

-No. The techniques I use preserve the main innervation of the labia minora — the perineal nerve and the posterior labial nerve.
-In my experience, no patient has reported loss of sensitivity after surgery.
-This is one of my greatest concerns during surgical planning.
+Labiaplasty is not expected to reduce labia minora sensitivity when the main sensory nerves are preserved during surgery.
+The techniques I use protect the main innervation of the labia minora -- the perineal nerve and the posterior labial nerve.
+In my experience, sensitivity usually returns to baseline after postoperative swelling improves, although some patients may notice transient numbness during recovery.
+Preserving innervation is one of my greatest concerns during surgical planning.

 When can I return to normal activities after labiaplasty?